 After forming and shortlisting your resume, prepare for the interview and start applying for internships or job positions.
 Openings can be found on platforms like LinkedIn job sections, Indeed, Hirist, TopHire, etc. Please read the job description carefully for the role and try to match your expectations with those of the employer.

-We will find three main sections in all the Job Descriptions:
+We will find three main sections in all the data science job descriptions:

 Let's understand each of these three fields in detail.